eh8/acstor/levelup/README.md

 | `Standard` (default) | 25% of total            |
 | `Premium`            | 50% of total VM cores   |

-> [!NOTE]
-> RAM and hugepages consumption will stay consistent across all tiers: 1
+> RAM and hugepages consumption will stay consistent across all tiers: 1 GiB of
-> GiB of RAM and 2 GiB of hugepages.
+> RAM and 2 GiB of hugepages.

 Once you've identified the performance tier that aligns best to your needs, you can run the following command to update the performance tier of your Azure